kianweelee/Edator/README.md

 ![](https://github.com/kianweelee/Edator/blob/master/Image/Screen%20Shot%202020-06-11%20at%208.32.55%20pm.png)

-7. Choose the csv file, the path to export the plots, the report and the cleaned csv file to.
+7. Choose the format of the file (csv or xls), the path to the file and the paths to export the plots, the report and the cleaned csv file to.

 8. Done!

 ## The concept behind Edator